OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

   - [Key/Value Backup](https://developer.android.com/guide/topics/data/keyvaluebackup.html "Key/Value Backup") (Backup API or Android Backup Service) uploads to the Android Backup Service cloud.

-  - [Auto Backup for Apps](https://developer.android.com/guide/topics/data/autobackup.html "Auto Backup for Apps"): With Android 6.0 (>= API level 23), Google added the "Auto Backup for Apps feature."
+  - [Auto Backup for Apps](https://developer.android.com/guide/topics/data/autobackup.html "Auto Backup for Apps"): With Android 6.0 (>= API level 23), Google added the "Auto Backup for Apps feature".
 This feature automatically syncs at most 25MB of app data with the user's Google Drive account.

 - OEMs may provide additional options.
 For example, HTC devices have a "HTC Backup" option that performs daily backups to the cloud when activated.